allianz/ng-aquila/projects/ng-aquila/src/tooltip/tooltip.md

   Please note that this is an Expert component.
 This means that it is intended for internal applications (B2B/B2E) and not for applications that are client facing (B2C).
 </div>

 The Tooltip component requires additional CSS files from the Angular CDK to work.
-Please add the following files to your global styles or into the styles option in the angular.json if not already present:
+Please add the following files to your global styles or into the styles option in the angular.json if not already present (learn [how to enable Angular CDK styles](./documentation/overlay/overview#angular-cdk)):

 ```
   node_modules/@angular/cdk/overlay-prebuilt.css